JimDesu/basis-lang/spec.md

 A Basis failure is not an exception in the C++/Java/C# sense.
 There is no stack-unwinding mechanism that runs ad-hoc cleanup as it climbs frames, no try/catch construct, no special "exception state" lying outside the language's normal semantics.
 Failures are an ordinary state in a six-state lattice (&sect;4.13), and propagation is structural: the failure-state lattice transitions at each block marker according to a transfer function that can be read off the source position, and propagation past a frame's body is by skipping subsequent siblings at each indentation level &mdash; not by unwinding.

-A failure carries two pieces of information: an identity (the **message** &mdash; see &sect;4.9) and an optional **payload value** whose type satisfies the message's bound class (&sect;4.7).
+A failure carries two pieces of information: an identity (the **message** &mdash; see &sect;4.9) and an optional **payload value** whose type satisfies the message's bound concept (&sect;4.7).
 The message names the kind of failure; the payload carries any data the failure needs to convey to a downstream recovery handler.
 Both are stored in a fixed-size **failure slot** allocated as part of each command's frame; the slot is occupied only while a failure is in flight.
-Propagation copies the slot's contents up the stack &mdash; three words on a 64-bit target: the message identifier, a pointer to the payload's storage, and a class dictionary for the payload's concrete type with respect to the message's bound class &mdash; without copying or moving the payload value itself.
+Propagation copies the slot's contents up the stack &mdash; three words on a 64-bit target: the message identifier, a pointer to the payload's storage, and a concept dictionary for the payload's concrete type with respect to the message's bound concept &mdash; without copying or moving the payload value itself.
 The payload stays put until a recovery handler binds it (&sect;4.6), at which point it moves into the handler's frame.

 Cleanup that mainstream languages express through `try`/`finally` is expressed in Basis through frame-exit hooks `@` and `@!` (&sect;&sect;3.13, 4.4, 4.11).
 The hooks compose with the failure flow &mdash; `@` runs on every frame exit regardless of outcome, `@!` runs only on failure exits &mdash; but they are not part of the failure machinery itself.
 A frame's hooks fire on its retirement schedule; the failure that may be in flight at retirement is a separate thing the hooks neither see nor consume.